 - A minimum grade of B or better must be received in all courses, in compliance with GSAS policy.

-- At least six courses used to fulﬁll RSEA course requirements must be FAS courses, even though RSEA students are permitted, within GSAS guidelines, to take up to two courses per term (no more than half their enrollment each term) through cross-registration at other Harvard schools or allied universities.
+- At least six courses used to fulﬁll RSEA course requirements must be FAS courses, even though RSEA students are permitted, within GSAS guidelines, to take up to two courses per semester (no more than half their enrollment each term) through cross-registration at other Harvard schools or allied universities.

 - At least six courses used to count toward RSEA course requirements must be courses on East Asian topics, as indicated by course descriptions or approved by the RSEA Committee.

-- Only one "RSEA 300: Thesis Writing and Research" course, satisfactorily completed, may be used to fulﬁll RSEA course requirements
+- Only one RSEA 300: Thesis Writing and Research course, satisfactorily completed, may be used to fulﬁll RSEA course requirements.

 Policy on Incompletes

 An RSEA student is not allowed to have more than one Incomplete grade at any given time.
 Students with more than one Incomplete grade at any point during graduate studies will be placed into unsatisfactory status, which may compromise their funding.
 A grade of Incomplete (INC) in a course must be converted into a letter grade before the end of the next registration period.
 Students not clearing an incomplete grade by the next registration period may not be permitted to register.
 Courses not receiving a grade at the end of the semester will be treated as Incomplete.